Saving water at work is obviously highly dependent on a few factors.

 Food, & Food Waste

-This involves looking at the foods being eaten, and also reducing food waste.
+Two important components might be the foods being eaten, and also reducing food waste.

 Food has a water footprint to grow or produce, and some foods have higher water footprint than others.